dyninst/dyninst/docs/dyninstAPI/public/BPatch_process.h.rst

     Checks if the process can create threads (e.g., it contains a threading library) even if it has not yet.

-  .. cpp:function:: BPatch_thread * getThread(dynthread_t tid)
+  .. cpp:function:: BPatch_thread* getThread(dynthread_t tid)

     Returns one of this process's threads, given a tid

-  .. cpp:function:: BPatch_thread * getThreadByIndex(unsigned index)
+  .. cpp:function:: BPatch_thread* getThreadByIndex(unsigned index)

     Returns one of this process's threads, given an index

-  .. cpp:function:: bool dumpCore(const char *file, bool terminate)

-    Produce a core dump file <file> for the mutatee process

-  .. cpp:function:: bool dumpImage(const char *file)

-    Write contents of memory to <file>

   .. cpp:function:: BPatch_variableExpr* getInheritedVariable(BPatch_variableExpr &pVar)

-    Retrieve a new handle to an existing variable (such as one created by BPatch_process::malloc) that was created in a parent process and now exists in a forked child process.
+    Retrieves an existing variable (such as one created by :cpp:func:`BPatch_process::malloc`) that was created in a parent process and now exists in a forked child process.

     When a process forks all existing BPatch_variableExprs are copied to the child process, but the Dyninst handles for these objects are not valid in the child BPatch_process.
     This function is invoked on the child process’ BPatch_process, parentVar is a variable from the parent process, and a handle to a variable in the child process is returned.
 If parentVar was not allocated in the parent process, then NULL is returned.

-  .. cpp:function:: BPatchSnippetHandle * getInheritedSnippet(BPatchSnippetHandle &parentSnippet)
+  .. cpp:function:: BPatchSnippetHandle* getInheritedSnippet(BPatchSnippetHandle &parentSnippet)

-    This function is similar to :cpp:func:`getInheritedVariable`, but operates on BPatchSnippetHandles.
-Given a child process that was created via fork and a BPatch­SnippetHandle, parentSnippet, from the parent process, this function will return a handle to parentSnippet that is valid in the child process.
-If it is determined that parentSnippet is not associated with the parent process, then NULL is returned.
+    Retrieves the snippet corresponding to ``parentSnippet`` that exists in this process and was inherited from and originally created in its parent process.

+    This is similar to :cpp:func:`getInheritedVariable`, but operates on ``BPatchSnippetHandles``.

+    Returns ``NULL`` if ``parentSnippet`` is not associated with the parent process.

   .. cpp:function:: void beginInsertionSet()

-    Start the batch insertion of multiple points all calls to insertSnippet  after this call will not actually instrument until finalizeInsertionSet is  called
+    Start the batch insertion of multiple points all calls to insertSnippet after this call will not actually instrument until :cpp:func:`finalizeInsertionSet` is called.

   .. cpp:function:: bool finalizeInsertionSet(bool atomic, bool *modified = NULL)

     Finalizes all instrumentation logically added since a call to beginInsertionSet.
-Returns true if all instrumentation was successfully inserted otherwise, none  was.
-Individual instrumentation can be manipulated via the BPatchSnippetHandles  returned from individual calls to insertSnippet.  atomic: if true, all instrumentation will be removed if any fails to go in.  modified: if provided, and set to true by finalizeInsertionSet, additional            steps were taken to make the installation work, such as modifying            process state.
-Note that such steps will be taken whether or not            a variable is provided.

-  .. cpp:function:: bool finalizeInsertionSetWithCatchup(bool atomic, bool *modified, BPatch_Vector<BPatch_catchupInfo> &catchup_handles)
+    Arguments are ignored.

+    Individual instrumentation can be manipulated via the :cpp:class:`BPatchSnippetHandles` returned from individual calls to :cpp:func:`insertSnippet`.

+    Returns ``true`` if all instrumentation was successfully inserted.

   .. cpp:function:: void* oneTimeCode(const BPatch_snippet &expr, bool *err = NULL)

     Cause the snippet expr to be executed by the mutatee immediately.

     If the process is multithreaded, the snippet is run on a thread chosen by Dyninst.
 If the user requires the snippet to be run on a particular thread, use the BPatch_thread version of this function instead.
 The process must be stopped to call this function.
 The behavior is